The damn project helps mappers by dividing a big area into smaller squares that people can map together.

-Try to map some squares or manage areas.
+Try to map some squares.

 Diaries